mkoppmann/eselsohr/README.md

 * `DEPLOYMENT_MODE`: The mode the application is running in.
     Can be `Prod`, `Test`, or `Dev`.
     Defaults to `Prod`.
-* `PUBLIC_COLLECTION_CREATION`: Wether the creation of collection should be public.
+* `PUBLIC_COLLECTION_CREATION`: Whether the creation of collection should be public.
     Defaults to `False`.

 Currently, all configuration parameters are optional so starting Eselsohr can be as simple as executing the Eselsohr binary.
-If you don’t allow the public creation of collections, you can generate accesstokens for collections by running `eselsohr-exe collection new`.
+If you don’t allow the public creation of collections, you can generate access tokens for collections by running `eselsohr-exe collection new`.

 The `dist` directory in this repository provides deployment relevant files, like an example `rc` file for FreeBSD or a service file for systemd-based Linux distributions.